 - in category “A” (airport transit visa) for transit by air (this visa only entitles you to stay in the airport’s transit area and not to leave it via a border control point)

 - overland transit through Schengen territory to a third country that is not a Schengen state

-- a short stay of up to three months within a period of six months from the date of your initial entry.
+- a short stay of up to 90 days within a period of 180 days from the date of your initial entry.
 This visa entitles you to short stays in

 - Belgium, Denmark, Finland, France, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Austria, Portugal, Sweden, Spain, Estonia, Latvia, Lithuania, Malta, Poland, Slovenia, Hungary, the Czech Republic, Slovakia,

 - Switzerland and Liechtenstein.

 N.B.
 A category “C” visa does not entitle you to take up gainful employment unless this is marked in the visa.